jvirtanen/genesis/README.md

   the underlying transport protocol.

 - `genesis-replicator-btc-usd.service`: a [Genesis Replicator][] process
-  replicating the GDAX order book BTC-USD as the Genesis order book BTC-USD.
+  replicating the Coinbase Pro order book BTC-USD as the Genesis order book BTC-USD.
 One service of this type exists for each replicated order book.

   [Genesis Replicator]: applications/replicator